Akira Kuryu

 Akira Kuryu (栗生 明, Kuryū Akira) is a Japanese architect known for designing many museums in Japan.
 Compared with his contemporaries, Kuryu started his career later than other famous Japanese architects.

-Kuryu graduated from Waseda University and once worked with Maki, a very famous architect, at Maki & Associates and then became an associate lecturer in Maki Research Department at the University of Tokyo.
+Kuryu graduated from Waseda University and once worked with Maki, another architect, at Maki & Associates and then became an associate lecturer in the Maki Research Department at the University of Tokyo.
 In 1987, he set up Akira Kuryu Architect & Associates.
-Since then, in such a short period, he has constantly worked out excellent projects, including a series of museum buildings, which are widely noticed by the public such as “Uemura Naomi memorial museum”(1994), Nagasaki National Peace Memorial Hall for the Atomic Bomb Victims (2003)...He was awarded many prizes of great worth such as The Prize of Architectural Institute of Japan, Award of the Japan Art Academy, Kenneth F. Brown Asia Pacific Culture and Architecture Design Award.
-With these successful architectural designs, Akira Kuryu has gained a fairy high reputation in the field of architecture in Japan.
+Since then, he has finished multiple projects, including a series of public facing museum buildings such as the “Uemura Naomi memorial museum”(1994) and the Nagasaki National Peace Memorial Hall for the Atomic Bomb Victims (2003).
+He has won many awards such as The Prize of Architectural Institute of Japan, Award of the Japan Art Academy, Kenneth F. Brown Asia Pacific Culture and Architecture Design Award.
+With his successful architectural designs, Akira Kuryu has gained a large reputation in the field of architecture in Japan.